 (And select your heat sealer accordingly).

 A common misconception is that getting a big sealer is a better idea.
-For example, logic might ask, “Why can’t I seal these 4-inch foil pouches my 36-inch sealer?
+For example, logic might ask, “Why can’t I seal these 4-inch foil pouches with my 36-inch sealer?
 I’ll have more versatility for big or small packages!”
 More often than not, that bigger sealer is not ideal for sealing these small packages because it takes more than that to produce consistent quality with such a size discrepancy.
 Talk with an engineer about a properly scaled process and whether it could be made to accommodate your scenario.
 If it’s possible, then the exact criteria can be set.
 If not, you can rule it out without wasting time or produce and identify a more suited machine for the task.

 Formalize the Process and Approach

 Impulse heat-sealing technology is able to accommodate a broader selection of materials.
 But you’ve got to know the properties for each material and how those properties behave.
 Hoser explained, “If you seal a poly bag, you’ll likely experience constant heat fails.
 A cooling cycle is required in the process.
 The material must heat to its melting point.
 The sterile seal does not form until the molten portion solidifies.
 If the equipment opens prior to reaching the proper cooled temperature, the pouch or bag seal will shrivel.
 Not only is the seal unsuitable, it is visible.
 Packworld sealers incorporate a cooling cycle to mitigate operator risks such as handling the packaging before the seal is completely cooled.

 Can’t get enough details about using a heat sealer for medical packaging?
 You might also like Packworld’s 9 Steps to Heatsealing Perfection.

 Visit the Packworld team at the Pack Expo, Booth LS-6009, September 23-25, Las Vegas, NV